Director of Counseling

 Georgette sees each person not as one dimensional but as multi-dimensional - mind, body and spirit - and understands that we must care for each dimension in order to achieve mental health and wellness.
 Georgette’s specific areas of focus are women’s issues, relationships and transitions.

-Joanna Matty is a master’s level counselor currently working toward her licensure.
+Joanna Mattyis a Licensed Professional Counselor (LPC) and is currently working on a certificate in Childhood Sexual Abuse Treatment at Widener University.
 She is a 2011 graduate of Holy Family University’s Master’s in Counseling Psychology Program.
 Her concentration of study was in Student Affairs in Higher Education.
 She chose this concentration because she was and still is passionate about working with the college student population.
 She believes that it is important to focus on the development of the student as a whole person.
 Joanna currently splits her time as a counselor working at both Neumann and Eastern Universities.
 Her areas of interest are eating disorders, healthy relationships, and grief and loss.

 Joanna also holds an undergraduate degree in Psychology from Salve Regina University in Newport, Rhode Island.
 She began working in the field of psychology with children and adolescents with autism.
 She then moved on to work with older adolescents and adults at an inpatient psychiatric hospital in Montgomery County.